aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

        to an average for the period ending at
        2400 UTC rather than local midnight]

+The description above can be found in the dataset [documentation](https://www.ncei.noaa.gov/pub/data/ghcn/daily/readme.txt).

+However, a significant portion of the TAVG data is missing.
 The dataset has 37614 rows and 5 columns: DATE, PRCP, TAVG, TMAX and TMIN.
 However, TAVG is missing for more that half of the time range:

 <p align="center">
   <img width="1000" src="/img/2023-09-06_01/missingno.png" alt="missingno">
 </p>

-An obvious approach would be to compute TAVG as the arithmetic mean of TMAX and TMIN, and this is going to be our first approach.
-Because TAVG is available on half of the table, will use this part without missing data to create our dataset, split it into train/test sets and try out different approaches available in [scikit-learn](https://scikit-learn.org/stable/).
+Our initial strategy involves calculating TAVG as the arithmetic mean of TMAX and TMIN, but here is a excerpt fromthe dissertation abstract by Jase Bernhardt [1] about this traditional approach:

+> Traditionally, daily average temperature is computed by taking the mean of two values- the maximum temperature over a 24-hour period and the minimum temperature over the same period.
+These data form the basis for numerous studies of long-term climatologies (e.g. 30-year normals) and recent temperature trends and changes.
+However, many first-order weather stations (e.g. airports) also record hourly temperature data.
+Using an average of the 24 hourly temperature readings to compute daily average temperature should provide a more precise and representative estimate of a given day's temperature.
+These two methods of daily temperature averaging ([Tmax + Tmin]/2, average of 24 hourly temperature values) were computed and mapped for all first-order weather stations across the United States for the 30-year period 1981-2010.
+This analysis indicates a statistically significant difference between the two methods, as well as an overestimation of temperature by the traditional method ([Tmax + Tmin]/2), particularly in southern and coastal portions of the Continental U.S. The likely explanation for the long-term difference between the two methods is the underlying assumption of the twice-daily method that the diurnal curve of temperature follows a symmetrical pattern.

+In this post, we'll go through feature engineering: extract temporal features, compute the diurnal temperature range (DTR), consider daylight duration, and calculate the deltas of TMIN and TMAX with the previous and next days.
+We'll evaluate the performance of different models, including:

+- Baseline Model: Arithmetic mean of TMIN and TMAX
+- Ridge Regression
+- Decision Tree Regressor
+- Random Forest Regressor
+- Histogram-based Gradient Boosting Regressor

+We'll assess these models using mean absolute error (MAE) and root mean squared error (RMSE) to determine which one provides the most accurate predictions for TAVG.

 ## Imports